MatchaCrisp/RandoPoll/patchNotes.md

 ## December 26 2021: Cakes
 Holiday seasons are often the busiest, even during the pandemic.
 Being a hermit with most of his daily vitamin D quota fulfilled via supplements, I still exchanged many holiday greetings and gifts.
 Weather wasn't too bad either, overall a good day.
+A lot of trial and error today, trying to figure out the most intuitive and yet most information packed way to have the data finished POST to backend, coupled with simple frontend validation

 - resolved no form generated (wrong interpretation of survey data structure)
 - revised data structure 2 (to include necessary data per input)